 Upcoming Meetings and Presentations

-Leight Murray, President of the Civil War Round Table of the Mid-Ohio Valley, and Jerrie Berentz, Education Committee Chairperson, announce the organization's 2023 event calendar.
+Jerrie Berentz, Education Committee Chairperson, announce the organization's 2025 event calendar.

 Meetings are open to the public and there are no required membership dues or admission fees to attend.
 Small donations are accepted to offset a portion of the cost of the meetings.